Saeed-Ali-1/Local-API/README.md

 Because sometimes you just need a fake backend to make your frontend dreams come true. 🌈

 🧑‍💻 Made by
-Your Name — lover of APIs, bad jokes, and clean code.
+Saeed ALi — lover of APIs, bad jokes, and clean code.

 ⚡ Quick Tip:
 If you break something, don’t worry — just restart the server.
 Happens to the best of us. 😎